Golden Eagles vs. Spartans: Second Round Betting Trends, Record ATS, Home/Road Splits

 Marquette Betting Records & Stats

-- Marquette's games this season have featured more combined points than this contest's total of 141.5 points 22 times.
+- Marquette's games this season have gone over this contest's total of 141.5 points 22 times.

-- The average point total in Marquette's matchups this year is 150.2, 8.7 more points than this game's over/under.
+- Marquette's outings this year have an average point total of 150.2, 8.7 more points than this matchup's over/under.

 - Marquette has won 17, or 94.4%, of the 18 games it has played as the favorite this season.